Are you looking for a Freelance Fashion Designer?

 I currently work as a Freelance Fashion Designer for clients across the UK, Ireland, USA, Australia, New Zealand, and the Middle East.
 My design agency has won awards for Best Men's Fashion Design Studio UK.

-JMitchellDesign has been a driving force in startup multi-product fashion brands across activewear, sportswear, performance, equestrian, eco clothing and sustainable fashion, and lifestyle sectors.
+JMitchellDesign has been a driving force in startup multi-product fashion brands since 2017.
+Working across activewear, sportswear, performancewear, equestrian, sustainable fashion, and lifestyle sectors.

 Get in touch for a free design consultation.